DATA-BACKED GUIDE · UPDATED JULY 2026

 Does the venue cost include catering?

 Sometimes.
 Package venues bundle it in, dry-hire venues do not.
-Always check whether the quote covers food, drink, staff and furniture, or just the room.
+Always check whether the quote covers food, drink, staff and furniture, or just the room, since two quotes that look similar on paper can mean completely different things once you add up what is missing.